headshot2020.JPG

 46:

-I was really obvious if you were Catholic a couple of weeks ago.
+It was really obvious if you were Catholic a couple of weeks ago.

 Almost twenty days ago, most Catholics went to an Ash Wednesday service.
 We received the mark of ashes upon our foreheads and the liturgical season of Lent began.
 Forty days of prayer, fasting, and almsgiving commenced with the focus of preparing ourselves for the death and resurrection of Jesus Christ.